Saving Animals &

 Under the fourteen years of direction from Betty, thousands of cats and dogs were saved and placed into loving homes.
 Betty worked tirelessly coordinating rummage and bake sales, anything that could raise money for the facility until the death of Jim in 1991.
 For several years after Jim’s death, Betty struggled with running the facility because her heart was broken.

 Since then the shelter has had several directors all who have made a lasting impression on the YAPS facility.
 The current Executive Director, Annette Florez, joined YAPS in 2015.
 She has focused on developing relationships with local municipal shelters and fellow rescues, renovating the infrastructure as well as the YAPS grounds and facility.
-It truly a passion and privilege to help and serve the pets at YAPS.
+It is truly a passion and privilege to help and serve the pets at YAPS.

 What Drives Us